Health Conditions That Affect Sleep Quality

 Are Parkinson's symptoms worse at night?

-People with Parkinson's disease also find it hard to sleep at times.
+People with Parkinson's disease also find it hard to sleep sometimes.
 While it is observed that patients with neural problems tend to sleep a lot, all they get is fragmented sleep.
 Hallucinations and vivid dreams also disrupt their rest time.
 If it is a neuromuscular disorder, it can impact the normal functioning of the respiratory tract, causing sleep apnea.

 What is the way out for people suffering from neurodegenerative diseases?